build-on-aws/content/.github/PULL_REQUEST_TEMPLATE.md

 Please check to make sure your content submission meets the following requirements by adding an `x` between the brackets:

-- [ ] Your content resides in a folder named for the URL slug and the main file is named `index.md` (e.g. `how-to-make-coffee/index.md`).
+- [ ] Your content resides in a folder named for the URL slug and the main file is named `index.md` (e.g. `posts/what-happens-when-you-type-a-url-into-your-browser/index.md`).
-- [ ] You have reviewed the [Content Review Checklist](TBD).
+- [ ] You have reviewed the [Content Review Checklist](https://github.com/build-on-aws/content/blob/main/CONTENT_REVIEW_CHECKLIST.md).
-- [ ] Your content follows the BuildOn.AWS [Content Guidelines](/AUTHOR_QUICK_START.md).
+- [ ] Your content follows the BuildOn.AWS [Content Guidelines](https://github.com/build-on-aws/content/blob/main/AUTHOR_QUICK_START.md).

-Is this pull request linked to a Content or Idea Suggestion issue?
+Is this pull request linked to a Content Proposal or Idea Suggestion issue?
 If so, please link to it below.

 #Issue Number